Halifax Inter-Jurisdictional Executive Leadership Program launched in October

 A unique aspect of the program is a shared real-life complex project in which participants from the program are divided into inter-jurisdictional groups, including the federal government, the Nova Scotia government, and the municipal sector.

-Over the nine months, each group will develop an implementable action plan for developing an “economic cluster”.
+Over the eleven months, each group will develop an implementable action plan for developing an “economic cluster”.

 There will be specific assignments throughout the year leading toward a final presentation to leaders at all three levels of government.